Jumballaya/game-map-maker/README.md

-# Unnamed 2D Game Engine
+# Game Map Maker

-This game engine was created with the goal of further learning about game engine development.
+This game map maker was created with the goal of further learning about game engine development.
 This is not intended to be used for any real projects.

 ## Dependencies